SECURE Act Provisions for Long-Term Part-Time Employees

 LTPT employees who meet these requirements will be able to make salary deferrals to the plan, but they may be excluded from employer contributions and testing.

 What to Do Now

-401(k) solo plans that currently do not have a filing requirement and plans whose participant count is close to the audit threshold will need to review their census and participant counts for possible changes in filing requirements.
+401(k) solo plans and plans whose participant count is close to the audit threshold will need to review their census and participant counts for possible changes in filing requirements.